ArctosDB/documentation/_documentation/permits.markdown

 # Permits

-Permits are any documentation authorizing activity, linked to transactions ([Accessions](/documentation/accession), [Loans](/documentation/loans), and [Borrows](/documentation/borrow)).
-Permits may be issued by governmental agencies, landowners, registrations (e.g., CITES), etc. Permits may carry any level of authority (including none), and apply to any (or no) context or jurisdiction.
+Permits are any documentation authorizing activity or guiding usage.
+Permits are linked to transactions ([Accessions](/documentation/accession), [Loans](/documentation/loans), and [Borrows](/documentation/borrow)).
+Permits may be "issued by" governmental agencies, landowners, registrations (e.g., CITES), donors, administrators, or anyone else.
+Permits may carry any level of authority (including none), and apply to any (or no) context or jurisdiction.

 A permit can be linked to any number of transactions, and any number of permits may be liked from a single transaction.